palewire/django-bakery/docs/buildableviews.rst

     Render and build a "detail" page about an object or a series of pages about a list of objects.
 Extended from Django's generic `DetailView <https://docs.djangoproject.com/en/dev/ref/class-based-views/generic-display/#detailview>`_.
+    The base class has a number of options not documented here you should consult.

     .. attribute:: model